AusClimateService/npcp/reports/phase1/phase1_report.md

     </em>
 </p>

-Global climate models tend to overestimate the WSDI and CSDI.
-These biases are reduced with dynamical downscaling but none of the bias correction methods lead to any appreciable improvement (Figure 5.2.3 and 5.3.4).
+Global climate models tend to overestimate the WSDI and CSDI, which is somewhat reduced with dynamical downscaling (Figure 5.2.3 and 5.3.4).
+The application of the QDM method to GCM or RCM data substantially reduces the model bias, whereas the univariate bias correction methods (ECDFm and QME) provide no appreciable bias reduction.
+This is presumably related to the fact that the QDM (delta change) method pertubs the observed training data (which does a good job of representing the WSDI and CSDI), whereas the bias correction methods act on the model data.

 <p align="center">
     <img src="WSDI-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>